 As the world adapted to the new norm and anxiously awaiting positive news for any breakthrough for COVID-19 vaccines, bad actors saw an opportunity.
 They began using COVID-19 themed campaigns to lure employees into clicking malicious emails.
 They went from "Already secured tickets to the Boxing Day Test?
 Hurry and grab your FREE tickets to MCG!” to “New COVID-19 vaccine, click here for the latest COVID-19 developments, stats and vaccine news.”

 All of these factors presented major – though not insurmountable – challenges for security operations and response teams.
 They first had to implement technologies (e.g. remote connectivity, video conference etc.) to ensure the workforce could work from home in a secure manner.
-Importantly, they had to identify the changes in employee behavior, understand emerging cybersecurity campaigns and threats, and then adjust the security incident response process (how do we respond to incidents?
+Importantly, they had to identify the changes in employee behaviour, understand emerging cybersecurity campaigns and threats, and then adjust the security incident response process (how do we respond to incidents?
 What is our incident containment and mitigations strategies?).
 Additionally, the security operations team had to pivot and change the security response and recovery operating model for the remote workforce.

 Next, they had to ensure that employees had suitable cybersecurity measures in place at home.
 They had to securely scale, increase capacity and availability of their systems to ensure that an employee could securely connect to the office environment.

-Finally and most importantly, they needed to educate the workforce on cybersecurity safeguard protocols for working from home as people are the best defense to the rapidly evolving security threats.
+Finally and most importantly, they needed to educate the workforce on cybersecurity safeguard protocols for working from home as people are the best defence to the rapidly evolving security threats.
 They had to create security awareness and communication campaigns to inform and educate the workforce on security hygiene, regular updates on current security threats and access to security services as efficiently as possible.

 Bringing a more proactive approach to managing cybersecurity risks

 It's been an interesting year that has forced digital disruption and forever changed the work landscape.
-Organisations that never would have operationalised remote workers have proven that they can operate while keeping their businesses up and running.
+Organisations that never would have operationalized remote workers have proven that they can operate while keeping their businesses up and running.

 To stay competitive in this new business and economic environment, organisations have proactively taken the opportunity to change the business strategies, operations, and continuity and disaster recovery practices.
 They are asking themselves questions about how they would envisage managing and operating in a post-COVID-19 world: